 Now, all of that changed with the introduction of the GED exam in an online format.
-You’ll need to have a reliable internet connection and then an online proctor will oversee your activities and check whether you do it all in line with the rules.
-Check out this page: ‘New online GED testing option introduced’ for more information.
+You’ll need to have a reliable internet connection, and then an online proctor will oversee your activities and check whether you do it all in line with the rules.
+Check out this page: ‘Online GED test’ for more information.

 There are four separate tests that you can take individually in the academic fields of Literacy (Reasoning through Language Arts); Math (Mathematical Reasoning); Science; and Social Studies.

-Not only the format changed.
-The GED is entirely in line with the Common Core Educational Standards that have been implemented by most states.
+Not only has the format changed.
+The GED is now entirely in line with the Common Core Educational Standards that have been implemented by most states.

 All across America, the GED credential is recognized and accepted just like a regular high school diploma by employers, institutions of higher education, and government agencies.